July 7, 2024 lavender care secrets

 Planting Technique

-Nurturing Your Lavender: Water, Mulch, and Fertilization
+Nurturing Your Lavender: Water, Mulch and Fertilization

-Lavender is fairly low maintenance once established.
-But getting the fundamentals of watering, mulching and fertilizing right is key for healthy and vibrant plants.
-And we all know that proper care doesn’t end simply after planting.
+And we all know that proper care doesn’t end once you’re done planting.
 So follow these tips to keep your lavender in top condition:

 Watering